Magneto (film character): Original Earth-10005 variant

-New timeline
+Revised Earth-10005 variant

+Escape and second chance

-In 1973, a time-travelling Logan convinces Hank McCoy and the young Charles Xavier to break Lehnsherr out of his plastic prison beneath The Pentagon as part of an effort to avert a dark future.
+In 1973, a time-travelling Logan convinces Hank McCoy and the young Charles Xavier to break Lehnsherr out of his prison made of concrete and sand beneath The Pentagon as part of an effort to avert a dark future.
 They go to Paris to stop Raven from assassinating Bolivar Trask to keep her from being captured.
-Trask escapes, but Lehnsherr decides to kill Raven to protect their future, but only manages to injure her, leaving her blood on the streets for Trask Industries to obtain.
+Trask escapes, and Lehnsherr decides to kill Raven to protect their future, but only manages to injure her, leaving her blood on the streets for Trask Industries to obtain.
 He later confronts Raven at an airport and tries to convince her that "killing one man isn't enough", but Raven still persists, intending to kill Trask at a meeting outside the White House in Washington, D.C.
 Realizing that the future they were trying to prevent may still come to pass, Lehnsherr comes up with his own plan.
-Tracking down the location of the eight Sentinel robot prototypes (made out of a non-magnetic "space-age polymer"), he infuses them with iron to be able to control them, and then heads to the Robert F. Kennedy Memorial Stadium, uprooting the stadium with his magnetic powers and transports it to the White House while triggering the Sentinels to start firing wildly and securing the surroundings for him.
+Tracking down the location of the eight Sentinel robot prototypes (made out of a non-magnetic "space-age polymer"), he infuses them with iron to be able to control them, and then heads to the Robert F. Kennedy Memorial Stadium, uprooting the stadium with his magnetic powers and transporting it to the White House while triggering the Sentinels to start firing wildly and securing the surroundings for him.

 President Richard Nixon along with Trask, William Stryker and Secret Service men takes shelter in the White House Bunker, but Magneto brings it to the ground level and rips loose its door.
 He then makes a speech to the whole world where he warns it about the consequences of trying to challenge the mutants, declaring that mutant-kind is the future and will inherit the Earth from humanity.
 He intends to kill Nixon as a final warning, but the "president" is in fact Raven, who shoots Magneto with Stryker's non-magnetic gun and knocks him out.
 After Xavier convinces Raven to not kill Trask, she takes off Lehnsherr's helmet and leaves him to Xavier.
 Lehnsherr tells Xavier that if he lets the authorities have him, he's as good as dead, and then leaves.